cloudxabide/aws_access_key_rotation/README.md

 A Python tool to safely rotate AWS IAM user access keys and automatically update your `~/.aws/credentials` file.

+NOTE: if you have keys on multiple systems, you need to be aware that you will need to update the other systems with the new keys.
+Also - using keys is not really "in favor" these days, but.. here we are ;-)

 Warning:  I am still testing this and do not **fully** trust this yet.
 You should ALWAYS have a backup, but... if your ONLY method/strategy to access AWS is through your ACCESS KEY/ID (i.e. you don't have a console admin access, or some sort of break-glass/fallback, I'd probably not use this script until I remove this warning.

 ## Overview